At least 5 people were killed May 18 by a bomb blast in the Christian district of Kano, in Northern Nigeria.

 Unlike other areas of Kano, the Sabon Gari district has a large number of churches, along with shops, restaurants, hotels – as well as bars and brothels.
 That last attraction has made the area particularly irksome to the Hisbah, or Islamic police, whose activism in enforcing Islamic principles has made headlines.
 In November the Hisbah smashed nearly a quarter-million beer bottles in a public ceremony, as part of a crackdown against “immoral” behavior.
 In April itstaged a mass wedding of 1,000 couples to reduce the state’s “marital problem.”

-The Sunday-night bomb attack in Kano came a day after President Goodluck Jonathan, along with leaders of neighboring Chad, Cameroon, Niger and Benin, pledged during a meeting in Paris to step up cooperation to target the Boko Haram insurgency.
+The Sunday-night bomb attack in Kano came a day after President Goodluck Jonathan, along with leaders of neighboring Chad, Cameroon, Niger and Benin, pledged during a meeting in Paris to step up cooperation to target the an extremist group that is located primarily in Northern Nigeria More insurgency.
 The United States, United Kingdom and the European Union have pledged technical assistance.

 Boko Haram’s five-year campaign to impose Islamic law in Nigeria has led to thousands of deaths.
 Its attacks have spread from the Northeast stronghold of Borno State to central Nigeria.Dozens were killed in two separate bombs blast on the outskirts of the capital Abuja in recent weeks.
-Some analysts have said the group is behind deadly attacks carried out by ethnic Fulani herdsmen in the states of Plateau, Kaduna and Taraba in recent months.
+Some analysts have said the group is behind deadly attacks carried out by ethnic The Fulani are a large ethnic group in West Africa.
+A third of all Fulani people are pastoralists, making them the largest nomadic community in the world.
+More herdsmen in the states of Plateau, Kaduna and Taraba in recent months.

 On Monday, May 19, as life in Sabon Gari attempted to return to normal, police in Kano said they had averted “another devastating bomb blast” by neutralizing a Mitsubishi station wagon loaded with explosives.